 If you are confused about Medicaid, rest assured you are not alone.
 Medicaid is a complicated and constantly changing area of the law that can be overwhelming to most.
 Fortunately, it does not have to be.
-Sexton Bailey & Associates, PA specializes in caring for the legal needs of elderly clients in Fayetteville and throughout Arkansas, including protecting their assets if the time comes to apply for Medicaid benefits.
+Sexton, Bailey Attorneys, PA specializes in caring for the legal needs of elderly clients in Fayetteville and throughout Arkansas, including protecting their assets if the time comes to apply for Medicaid benefits.
 The substantial cost of nursing home care for an incapacitated person can wipe out a family’s nest egg, as well as the inheritance planned for surviving relatives.
 Medicaid is the most common alternative to paying the nursing home.

 Fayetteville Arkansas Elder Law and Medicaid Questions